Medically Reviewed by Dr P. E. Pancoast, MD

 Answer a few questions to get started

-Alcohol is a depressant.
-It affects several brain chemicals:
+Alcohol is a depressant that affects several brain chemicals, including:

-Regular drinking causes the body to become used to the constant effects of alcohol.
-Alcohol stimulates extra neurotransmitters, which reduces their normal release.
-Normal activities no longer produce the same "good" feelings, as they would have before.
-The body then craves alcohol to stimulate the release of these neurotransmitters to provide a sense of well-being.
+Drinking heavily causes the body to become used to the constant effects of alcohol.
+The body craves alcohol to stimulate the release of neurotransmitters to provide a sense of well-being.
 This makes the body work harder to keep the brain awake.

 This balancing mechanism becomes a problem when the person stops drinking.
 It also results in the following: